-Susan Gans is a photographer and printmaker based in Seattle, WA.
-She has an MA in Art Education and Printmaking from New York University and a BA in Studio Arts from the University of Maryland, College Park, MD.
-In 1994, she completed a 1 year certificate in Printmaking to update skills and in 2000, a 1 year Certificate in Photography, both from the University of Washington Extension Program in Seattle, WA.
-Susan also completed the Artist Trust EDGE Professional Development Program for visual artists in 2008.
+Susan Gans is a photographer and printmaker in Seattle, WA.
+She has an MA in Art Education and Printmaking from New York University and a BA in Studio Arts from the University of Maryland, College Park.
+In 1994, she completed a 1 year certificate in Printmaking to update skills and in 2000, a 1 year Certificate in Photography – both from the University of Washington Extension Program in Seattle, WA.
+Susan also completed the Artist Trust EDGE Professional Development Program for Visual Artists in 2008.

-Workshops/Master Classes in photography have been completed at the Photographic Center NW, Seattle, Newspace Center for Photography, Portland and the Pacific NW Art School, Coupeville with Keith Carter, Sam Abell, Tim Rudman, Eirik Johnson, Daniel J. Gregory, Molly Landreth and online with Laura Valenti’s Photo Workshops.
-Susan also has taken printmaking workshops with Don Messec and Dan Welden in Santa Fe, NM.
+Additional workshops/master classes in photography have been at the Photographic Center NW, Seattle, the former Newspace Center for Photography, Portland and the Pacific NW Art School, Coupeville, WA with Keith Carter, Sam Abell, Tim Rudman, Eirik Johnson, Daniel J. Gregory, Molly Landreth or online with Laura Valenti’s Photo Workshops.

-Susan’s work has been shown primarily in the Pacific Northwest over the past 20 years, but also was included in a New York City exhibition at the .NO Gallery in 2012 juried by Mary Ellen Mark.
+Susan’s work has been shown primarily in the Pacific Northwest over the past 20 years, but also in a 2012 New York City exhibition at the .NO Gallery juried by Mary Ellen Mark.
 Her photograph was awarded First Place in its category.
-Work also is in private and public collections.
-She is a member of Gallery 110, a non-profit artist space in Seattle, WA and currently is on the Board of Directors.
-She also exhibits at Black Lab Gallery in Everett, WA and is a member of the Center on Contemporary Art (cocaseattle.org) and the Photographic Center NW(pncw.org).
+Her work is in private and public collections.
+She is an Affiliate member of Gallery 110, a non-profit artist space in Seattle, WA but has exhibited at Black Lab Gallery and the Schack Arts Center in Everett, WA, 10 x 10 x 10 Tieton, WA, in shows at the Center on Contemporary Art and at the Photographic Center NW in Seattle.

 Her background includes working in museums and arts centers for more than 20 years while living on the East Coast and in the public sector for more than 15 years since moving to Seattle in 1990.
 Presently, she is a full-time artist.